planetlabs/planet-client-python/docs/cli/cli-data.md

 ### Delete Search

-If you're no longer using a search you can delete it:
+If you’re no longer using a search you can delete it:

 ```
 planet data search-delete da963039dbe94573a3ac9e4629d065b6